-While we accept applications for all grades, many families look at 5th and 6th grade as natural entry points to our middle school.
-An MTS middle school education emphasizes academic rigor, and builds lifelong learners who graduate well prepared for high school while remaining young at heart.
+The middle school at MTS includes our 6th, 7th, and 8th grade students.
+We often refer to our 5th graders as the leaders of the lower school and encourage ways in which they can act as mentors and advocates for the younger students on campus.
+Each year we grow the 5th grade class by adding several new students.
+We grow the 6th grade class by adding approximately 7-12 new students each year.
+An MTS middle school education emphasizes academic rigor, and supports lifelong learners who graduate well prepared for high school while remaining young at heart.
 Our students are taught not just what to learn, but how to learn, as well as how to give back, contribute, and help improve communities and the world.

 Class sizes grow to 36 in middle school.
-While this provides a larger social pool for each of the middle school grades, MTS middle schoolers can expect to be taught in groups of 18 students, as each class is divided into A & B groups, which rotate each trimester.
+While this provides a larger social pool for each of the middle school grades, MTS middle schoolers can expect to be taught in groups of 18 students or fewer, depending on the subject.

 Our middle school program also emphasizes the importance of building strong relationships with teachers, learning to speak up and ask questions, engage in spirited debate, and use voice and choice to pursue passion projects.

 At MTS, we work hard to ensure all members of our community – students, faculty, staff, and families – feel a strong sense of belonging, while also recognizing and celebrating our individuality.

 We seek to honor and celebrate the diversity of our community by utilizing an age-appropriate, cross-curricula approach.
 Students of all ages explore and investigate various topics, including gender, race, ethnicity, religion, immigration, ableism, human rights, family structures, and socioeconomic structure.

 MTS graduates possess a mature innocence and are confident without being cocky.
 We believe that our small size, our close student-teacher relationships, and opportunities for the oldest students to connect with our youngest students in meaningful ways helps our students grow up without hurrying up.